tdpreece/custom_bootstrap_build_with_scss/README.md

 ```

-I then re-build the site css file and opened it up to check that my
+I then re-built the site css file and opened it up to check that my
 changes had been applied.

 ./css/site.css